Advance Care Planning – Resources

 If interested in the NS Facilitator Course, you can register at https://choreographedhealthsolutions.com/next-steps-facilitator-course/

 Advanced Steps® ACP Facilitator Training

 Advanced Steps Advance Care Planning conversations are initiated as a component of quality end-of-life care for frail elders and those whose death in the next 12 months would not be unexpected.
 The Advance Steps conversation is focused on goals of care to make timely, proactive, and specific end-of-life decisions.
-This training is available to those who have completed the First Steps ACP Facilitator Training.

 Check out what events are happening in your community: